 - Represented a Chapter 7 trustee in a trespass to try title and fraudulent transfer action related to the transfer of land that occurred eight years prior to the bankruptcy filing.
 After a trial on the merits, obtained a judgment for the trustee vesting the property with the bankruptcy estate that allowed the trustee to sell the land and distribute the proceeds to the creditors of the estate.
 Representation included successfully handling the appeal of the judgment to the United States District Court and ultimate dismissal with prejudice of the appeal.

-Business Bankruptcy Law, Texas Board of Legal Specialization
+Board Certified in Business Bankruptcy Law, Texas Board of Legal Specialization

 - United States Bankruptcy Court, Chapter 11 Trustee

 - University of Houston Law Center, Houston, Texas

 - J.D. – 2002

 - Deans Merit Scholar

 - State Bar of Texas, Bankruptcy Law Section

 - Houston Bar Association, Bankruptcy Section